Dynamic Equilibrium with Insider Information and General Uninformed Agent Utility: The Main Result

-If we can find functions $\cz(x,h),\lambda(h)$ solving \eqref{E:U_budget}, \eqref{E:clear} then, provided the resultant markets are complete and certain integrability conditions hold, the above wealth processes will be optimal and hence a PCE will hold.
+If we can find functions $\cz(x,h),\lambda(h)$ solving \eqref{E:U_budget}, \eqref{E:clear} then, provided the resultant markets are complete and certain integrability conditions hold, the above wealth processes will be optimal and hence a PCE will exist.